Nicol - Brown Amateur Invitational

-The 42nd Nicol-Brown Amateur Invitational Contest will be held on Saturday, October 11, 2025 at St. Mark Presbyterian Church in Rockville, Maryland, co-sponsored again with the wonderful people of the Institute of Musical Traditions.
-The weekend’s events will begin with a judges’ recital on Friday evening, October 10, an outstanding opportunity to listen to performances from two of the world’s premier pipers.
+The 43rd Nicol-Brown Amateur Invitational Contest will be held on Saturday, October 10, 2026 at St. Mark Presbyterian Church in Rockville, Maryland, co-sponsored with the wonderful people of the Institute of Musical Traditions.
+The weekend’s events will begin with a benefit recital from our two exceptional judges on Friday evening.

 St. Mark Presbyterian Church